itsjafer/jupyterlab-sparkmonitor/README.md

 -   A graph showing number of active tasks & executor cores vs time
 -   A notebook server extension that proxies the Spark UI and displays it in an iframe popup for more details
 -   For a detailed list of features see the use case [notebooks](https://krishnan-r.github.io/sparkmonitor/#common-use-cases-and-tests)
+-   Support for multiple SparkSessions (default port is 4040)
 -   [How it Works](https://krishnan-r.github.io/sparkmonitor/how.html)

 <table>